 Nominating and Compensation Committee

-This Committee is comprised of five members: two internal directors, two outside directors, and one outside audit and supervisory board member.
+This Committee is comprised of seven members: two internal directors, four outside directors, and one outside audit and supervisory board member.
 Serving as an advisory body for the Board of Directors, the Committee discusses the nomination of directors and audit and supervisory board members and the appointment of officers, as well as decisions concerning remuneration for directors, and reports the details of the discussion to the Board of Directors with the goal of ensuring fairness and transparency.

 In addition, as an advisory body for the president, the Committee discusses and reports to the president decisions concerning remuneration for officers with the goal of ensuring fairness and transparency.